barrucadu/resolved/README.md

 - Hosts files
 - Zone files

-It does not support querying upstream nameservers over IPv6: I don't have IPv6 at home, so this code doesn't support it yet.
+It supports querying upstream nameservers over IPv6 in principle (if `--protocol-mode` is not set to `only-v4`), but this isn't really tested since I don't have IPv6 at home.

 Usage